-- 1. A notarized statement, signed by the applicant, certifying that all information submitted in support of the application is true and correct; - 2.
+- 1. A statement by the applicant certifying that all information submitted in support of the application is true and correct; - 2.
 Identification of the license for which application is made; - 3.
 The license application fee required under R4-6-215; - 4.
 The applicant's name, date of birth, social security number, and contact information; - 5.
 Each name or alias previously or currently used by the applicant; - 6.
 The name of each college or university the applicant attended and an official transcript for all education used to meet requirements; - 7.
 Verification of current or previous licensure or certification from the licensing or certifying entity as follows: - a.
 Any license or certification ever held in the practice of behavioral health; and - b.
 Any professional license or certification not identified in subsection (7)(a) held in the last 10 years; - 8.
 Background information to enable the Board to determine whether, as required under A.R.S. § 32-3275(A)(3), the applicant is of good moral character; - 9.
-A list of every entity for which the applicant has worked during the last 10 years; - 10.
-If the relevant licensing examination was previously taken, an official copy of the score the applicant obtained on the examination; - 11.
+A list of every entity for which the applicant has worked during the last 7 years;

+- 10. If the relevant licensing examination was previously taken, an official copy of the score the applicant obtained on the examination; - 11.
 A report of the results of a self-query of the National Practitioner Data Bank; - 12.
-Documentation required under A.R.S. § 41-1080(A) showing that the applicant's presence in the U.S. is authorized under federal law: - 13.
-A completed and legible fingerprint card for a state and federal criminal history background check and payment as prescribed under R4-6-215 if the applicant has not previously submitted a full set of fingerprints to the Board, or verification that the applicant holds a current fingerprint card issued by the Arizona Department of Public Safety; - 14.
-A completed application supplement for the license for which application is made; and - 15.
-Other documents or information requested by the ARC to determine the applicant's eligibility.
+Documentation required under A.R.S. § 41-1080(A) showing that the applicant's presence in the U.S. is authorized under federal law; - 13.
+A completed and legible fingerprint card for a state and federal criminal history background check and payment as prescribed under R4-6-215 if the applicant has not previously submitted a full set of fingerprints to the Board, or verification that the applicant holds a current fingerprint card issued by the Arizona Department of Public Safety; and - 14.
+Other documents or information requested by the Board to determine the applicant's eligibility.